takenet/textc-csharp/README.md

 [**Takenet.Textc**](https://www.nuget.org/packages/Takenet.Textc)

-## Concepts
+## How it works

-* Token -
-* Token template - A definition
-* Syntax
-* Text processor
-* Expression
-* Command processor
+**Textc** do the **tokenization** of a text input by cross applying it to a collection of **syntaxes**.
+When there's more than one syntax match, the processing engine choses the best match by using a **scorer**.

+With the selected syntax, an **expression** is generated, which is submitted to a **command processor**.
+The most common command processor implementation binds syntaxes to methods (or delegates) arguments, thought a conversion of the token type to the language (C#) type.

+The command processor can produce an output (like a method return value), which is handled by an **output processor**.

-* Context
+## Context

+Beside the text input, the engine can also use the **request context** to fulfill a syntax token requirement.
+The context is a dictionary of name/value variables and its idea is to be like a natural conversation context.

+When you start a (natural language) conversation with someone, some moments you can omit parts of the sentences because its explicit in the context.

+For instance, that this conversation:

+> John: What brand is your car?
+> Paul: My car is a BMW.
+> John: **And what color**?
+> Paul: It's yellow.

+In the second question, John didn't need to specify that he was talking about the car, because it was explicit in the context (an hidden subject), but if you had a syntax definition for this sentence, you should specify the car "variable" to avoid collisions with other subjects.
+This is the same idea of the Textc context.

+You can add something to the context thought the syntax declaration or in the command processing.

 ### CSDL

-The **Command Syntax Definition Language** is the notation used by the library to allow developers define command syntaxes in a non-programmatic way.
+The **Command Syntax Definition Language** is a notation that allows the definition of syntaxes in a convenient way.

-A CSDL declaration is composed by one or more token templates, each one defined in the following way:
+A CSDL statement is composed by one or more token declarations, each one specified in the following way:

 ```